Technical Review by

-NinjaOne is a unified IT operations solution specializing in RMM, system backups, and IT support.
-It offers comprehensive management capabilities for Mac, Windows, Linux, and virtual machines, enabling MSPs to manage devices remotely and efficiently.
+NinjaOne is a unified IT operations platform for RMM, backups, and IT support.
+NinjaOne helps you manage Windows, macOS, Linux, and virtual machines remotely, streamlining device administration for MSPs and internal IT teams.

-NinjaOne Best Features: Key features include endpoint management, automated remediation and scripting, ticket and alert synchronization with PSAs, customizable alerts and reports, granular patching preferences, strong antivirus integrations, in-built endpoint protection, and integrated cloud backups.
-NinjaOne supports seamless integration across various operating systems and offers a mobile app for remote access.
+Best Features: NinjaOne gives you endpoint management with automated remediation and scripting, plus ticket and alert synchronization with PSAs.
+It provides customizable alerts and reports, granular patching preferences, strong antivirus integrations, in-built endpoint protection, and integrated cloud backups to help you meet client SLAs.
+We were impressed with the mobile app, which lets you access devices and resolve issues on the go.

 Pricing: From $1.50 USD per endpoint, per month.
 Contact NinjaOne for custom pricing.

-Datto RMM is a cloud-based platform designed for Managed Service Providers (MSPs) to manage and support endpoints efficiently.
-It offers scalable solutions that reduce costs and enhance service delivery for MSPs serving small to medium-sized businesses (SMBs).
+Datto RMM is a cloud-based remote monitoring and management platform built for Managed Service Providers (MSPs).
+Datto RMM helps you manage and support endpoints efficiently, reducing operational costs while improving service delivery for small and mid-sized business clients.

 Pricing: From $1.50 USD per endpoint, per month.
 For custom pricing, contact Datto directly.